 - If you would like to review the application before submitting electronically, you can use the Bechtel paper application.

 - If you have questions about the fellowship please contact the chair of the Special Collections and Bechtel Fellowship committee, Allison G. Kaplan at firstname.lastname@example.org.

 2019 Bechtel Fellowship online application (<-----Click Here to submit your Application)

 Information about the University of Florida and Gainsville, FL

-Recipients of the Bechtel Fellowship are encouaged to learn about the Baldwin Library and the University of Florida before arriving.
+Recipients of the Bechtel Fellowship are encouraged to learn about the Baldwin Library and the University of Florida before arriving.
 You can take a virtual tour of campus, or view this map.
-Recommended accomodations in Gainsville, Florida range from hotels such Holiday Inn, Hampton Inn, and Hilton, to furnished apartments, Bed & Breakfasts, and even AirBNB.
+Recommended accommodations in Gainesville, Florida range from hotels such as Holiday Inn, Hampton Inn, and Hilton, to furnished apartments, Bed & Breakfasts, and even Airbnb.